DavidLawes/brand-data/README.md

 The service takes into account both the products and consolidated products defined for a given brand.

+### Get all stores by product id

+GET /products/:productId/stores

+This endpoint returns all the stores for a given product id.
+The service:

+- checks the product exists
+- finds brands that include the product id in their list of products or consolidated products
+- derives a list of store ids from the associated brands
+- retrieves the corresponding store entities

 ## Setup

 The node version is defined in the .nvmrc, please